 36 Broomhill Flash+Wombwell Ings

 Local Wildlife Sites.

 A number of Local Wildlife Sites include areas of unimproved or semi-improved Neutral Grassland.
 Those specifically including unimproved or semi-improved Neutral Grassland are listed below.

 39 Bolton-on-Dearne wetland

 47 Hoyland Bank Wood

 58 Wool Greaves Meadow

-Spring Meadows, Alderman’s Head and Cox Croft Meadows SSSI, on the slopes above Langsett, consist of 11 fields traditionally managed for hay crop with late summer mowing.
+Spring Meadows, Alderman’s Head and Cox Croft Meadows SSSI near Langsett, consist of 11 traditionally managed fields.

 Map to follow